AsithaUdara/GearUp/README.md

 ## Database Setup (PostgreSQL)

 This project uses PostgreSQL 15 with a **database-per-service** architecture.
-Each microservice has its own isolated database with dedicated users and permissions.
+Each microservice has its own isolated database with dedicated users and permissions. **Flyway** is used for version-controlled database migrations.

 ### Quick Start